6ixx6ix/TrovoViewbot/README.md

 ## UPDATE

 This type of bot has been fixed for Trovo.
-I have recieved lot's of feedback about the bot.
+I have recieved lot's of feedback about the bot and came to a conclusion:

 What has been detected: